-- It's fine to start with a low-fat diet (there is no need to start with a clear-liquid diet).
+- It's fine to start with a low-fat diet (rather than a clear-liquid diet).

-- Some patients are unable to tolerate food (e.g. due to pain or emesis).
+- Some patients are unable to tolerate food (e.g., due to pain or emesis).
 This may be observed for a couple days.
-If the patient still isn't eating after 3-5 days, a small-bore nasal feeding tube may be placed to provide nutrition.14 It's ideal to place this in a post-pyloric location, but gastric feeding is also fine.
+If the patient still isn't eating after 3-5 days, a small-bore nasal feeding tube may be placed to provide nutrition.(25409371) It's ideal to place this in a post-pyloric location, but gastric feeding is also fine.

 nutritional support for the intubated patient

 - Enteral tube feeding should be started immediately after the initial resuscitation.
-Start feeds at a trickle level (10-20 ml/hr) and advance as tolerated.
+Start feeds at a low level (10-20 ml/hr) and advance as tolerated.

 - It is controversial whether to feed the stomach (e.g. via nasogastric/orogastric tube) or to use a post-pyloric tube.

-- RCTs show no differences in outcome: either route is fine.
+- RCTs show no differences in outcome, so either route is fine.

 - Among intubated patients it's usually easier to place an orogastric tube, so this route is often used initially.

 - If the patient has problems with gastroparesis or vomiting, then switching to a post-pyloric tube may be helpful.

 - 💡Intubated patients with pancreatitis can generally be fed in the same fashion as other critically ill patients.📖 The only exception to this is hypertriglyceridemic pancreatitis, who should receive fat-free enteral nutrition.📖